 Osteoporosis is a disease that causes bones to become brittle and more likely to fracture (break).
 With osteoporosis, the bones lose density.
-Bone density is the amount of bone tissue that is in your bones.
+Bone density is the amount of calcified bone tissue that is in your bones.

 When are Medicines Used?

 Your doctor may prescribe certain medicines to help lower your risk of fractures.
-These medicines make the bones in your hips, spine, and other areas less likely to break.
+These medicines can make the bones in your hips, spine, and other areas less likely to break.

 Your doctor may prescribe medicines when: